wolfgangimig/joa/README.md

 ===

 This library enables you to create Add-ins for Microsoft Outlook with Java.
 It is based on the official APIs for writing COM Add-ins for Microsoft Outlook and offers the following opportunities:
-- Customize the Ribbon toolbar of explorer and inspector windows
+- Customize the Ribbon toolbars and context menus of explorer and inspector windows
 - Add custom task panes to explorer and inspector windows
 - Add form regions to inspector windows
 - Access the Outlook object model